ptone/django-cms-html5-1140px-boilerplate/README.rst

 When creating a project based on this boilerplate you might want to import the production database every now and then for debugging purposes.
-To make this easier we added import-database.sh.
-If you chose to import another database into a different database user / name / password, don't forget to update your local_settings.py.
+To make this easier we added `import-database.sh`.
+If you chose to import another database into a different database user / name / password, don't forget to update your `local_settings.py`.

 Hosting at Webfaction
 =====================